Pubudu Dassanayake: United States

 In July 2016, Dassanayake was one of four candidates shortlisted for the vacant position of head coach of the U.S. national team.
 As part of the selection process, he served as a guest coach at a training camp for the national squad, and also coached a combined ICC Americas invitational team at the West Indies Cricket Board's under-19 tournament.
 In September 2016, it was announced that Dassanayake had won the position, with his first major tournament in charge to be the 2016 World Cricket League Division Four event in Los Angeles.
 The United States won the tournament and Dassanayake said "I wouldn't have settled for runner-up in the final" and that he was "very happy how things went in the final".
 In July 2019, Dassanayake resigned from his role as coach of the US national team.
 In August 2020, Dassanayake confirmed that he would be coaching franchise cricket in New Jersey.

 Return to Nepal and Canada

 Dassanayake re-joined Nepal as head coach in December 2021, but resigned in July 2022 in order to return as coach of Canada.
+Dassanayake was dismissed as the head coach of the Canada Cricket team ahead of the T20 World Cup 2024 in May 2024.
+Later a day, Cricket Canada confirmed that head coach Pubudu Dassanayake will stay on as head coach for the duration of the T20 World Cup 2024.

+After the T20 World Cup 2024, Cricket Canada sacked Pubudu in July 2024.
+Under his coaching, Canada was able to beat Ireland, a test playing full-member in the pool stage of T20 WC 2024.